-Competencies-Effective workers can productively use: Resources-They know how to allocate time, money, materials, space and staff.
+Competencies-Effective workers can productively use:

-■ Interpersonal skills-They can work on teams, teach others, serve customers, lead, negotiate, and work well with people from culturally diverse backgrounds.

-■ Information-They can acquire and evaluate data, organize and by relating them to their interests and experiences.
+- Resources-They know how to allocate time, money, materials, space and staff. - Interpersonal skills-They can work on teams, teach others, serve customers, lead, negotiate, and work well with people from culturally diverse backgrounds. - Information-They can acquire and evaluate data, organize and maintain files, interpret and communicate and use computers to process information.